ardaergin/VBL/markdown_files/Detailed_Description_of_the_Study.md

 For your ease, you can **copy-paste the following text**.
 Adjust the `{...}` fields according to your study.

->[!info]- Text to Copy Paste
+>[!info]- <i class="fa-solid fa-info"></i> &nbsp Text to Copy Paste
->
+><br>
-> ➡ This study will take approximately {...} minutes.
+> This study will take approximately {...} minutes.
 The study language is {...}.
 Payments will only be allocated when you carefully up on all instructions of the researchers.
 >
-> 📍This research takes place in the Applied Behavioral Science Lab, located on the second basement level (-2) of the [Transitorium Building](https://vu.nl/en/about-vu/more-about/transitorium).
+> This research takes place in the Applied Behavioral Science Lab, located on the second basement level (-2) of the [Transitorium Building](https://vu.nl/en/about-vu/more-about/transitorium).
 >
-> 🕑 We would like to ask you to be present in the waiting area at least 5 minutes in advance.
+> We would like to ask you to be present in the waiting area at least 5 minutes in advance.
 The waiting room K1B74, which is on the first basement level (-1).
 The session starts right on time and access to the lab after start time will be denied.
 >
-> ⛔️ You will not be able to enter the lab if you are late.
+> You will not be able to enter the lab if you are late.
 You must also have a spot for the selected time slot (you can also see your Sona ID in your Sona account or in the confirmation email.
 It is a 5-digit number and is not your Student ID.).
 >
 > The session is organized by researchers from the Department of {...}, Vrije Universiteit Amsterdam, in collaboration with researchers from {...}.
 >